+Helen Baddour is a personal injury lawyer, protecting people’s rights and advocating for those who have been wrongfully injured.
+She has a special interest in representing pedestrians and victims of bicycle crashes.
 Helen grew up in Goldsboro, North Carolina.
 She sharpened her writing and public speaking skills in the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.
-These skills, combined with her desire to advocate for others, led her to law school at North Carolina Central University School of Law.
-She served as Editor-in-Chief of the North Carolina Central Law Review, which provided another opportunity to write, speak and lead.
+Helen’s desire to advocate led her to law school at North Carolina Central University School of Law where she served as Editor-in-Chief of the 2013-2014 North Carolina Central Law Review.

 Helen was selected to the North Carolina Rising Stars list, published in Super Lawyers® Magazine, for 2020, 2021 and 2022.
 Each year, no more than 2.5 percent of lawyers in NC are selected by the research team at Super Lawyers® to receive this honor.
 She was also selected as a 2023 Legal Elite “Young Gun,” which honors top North Carolina lawyers chosen by their peers.

 Helen serves on the Board of Governors of the North Carolina Advocates for Justice, an association dedicated to protecting people’s rights through advocacy and education.
 She also serves as NCAJ co-legislative chair of the Auto Torts and Premises Liability Section.
 Helen is co-diversity and inclusion chair of the North Carolina Bar Association Litigation Section.

 An avid long distance runner, Helen has run a number of marathons and half marathons, including the Boston and the Chicago Marathons.
 She also enjoys reading, writing, fitness, and spending time with her family.